dioScar90/marmita/README.md

 mockData(names.sort())
 ```

-Replace _// Type here the names you want to mock..._ by the names you want to mock.
+Replace the line _// Type here the names..._ by the names you want to mock.

 Now you can order your lunch, and also add/remove or enable/disable names. :)